Senegalese hip-hop: Development of an economy (2000s–present)

-In the realm of Senegalese hip hop, the movement's maturation involved establishing frameworks to foster, sustain, and elevate cultural productions.
-Didier Awadi played a pivotal role by founding Taf-Taf Production in 1998, starting modestly in his bedroom with equipment purchased from his initial artist earnings.
-Despite its informal beginnings, Taf-Taf Production included a PA system, crucial for artists to broadcast their music, while enabling Awadi to generate income.
-By 2003, Awadi expanded his venture, launching Studio Sankara as a formal recording facility.
-Concurrently, Optimist Produktion introduced initiatives like hip hop awards, enhancing the reach and impact of hip hop music in Senegal.
+For hip hop galsen, coming of age also meant structuring the capacity of the movement to develop, sustain and enhance their cultural productions.
+Already in 1998, Didier Awadi created from a bedroom, and with a bit of material he bought thanks to his first artist fees, Taf-Taf Production.
+Although this structure was then informal, it possessed a PA system which allowed on the one hand, hip hop artists to have access to a required material for diffusing their music, and on the other hand, Awadi to further cumulate revenues and to open, in 2003, a formal recording studio, Studio Sankara.
+Meanwhile, other initiatives were also being taken in order to improve the diffusion of hip hop music such as the creation of hip hop awards by the structure, Optimist Produktion.
 Created in 2000, this event was first thought of as a talent awards ceremony but few years after its creation it evolved to become one of the most visible hip hop festival in the West African region.
 Since the emergences of these early musical structures, other festivals and recording studios dedicated to hip hop were developed by artists of the movement in Dakar but also in its banlieues as well as in the Senegalese regional cities.
 Meanwhile, TV as well as radio shows and webzines dedicated to hip hop galsen multiplied, increasing the diffusion of the movement and its musical productions.
 Besides, this new era also witnessed the coming back on the hip hop galsen scene of hip hop dance, with the revival of b-boy crews such as X-trem BBoys and the creation of the dance festival Kaay Fecc.

 Between 2007 and 2009, there was a real booming of new structures created by hip hop artists and motivated by the desire to be locally independent in terms of musical production.
 These structures are now as diverse as multiple including recording studios, festivals, labels but also associations, graphic design agencies, video production agencies, duplication plants, fully equipped rehearsal rooms, event and communication agencies, PA system rental agencies, street wear brands and designers (inspired by Graffiti artists, i.e. the graphic expression of Hip Hop), and security agencies.
 These entrepreneurial dynamics of the hip hop artists were consecrated in January 2009 with the launch of THE event of the hip hop galsen community, 72H Hip Hop.
 This latest initiative collectively organised by these hip hop entrepreneurs stands as a three days event putting together conferences, performances, exhibitions, and workshops dedicated to hip hop galsen.
 Since its marking of the 20 years of the movement, 72H Hip Hop annually celebrates on January 1, 2 and 3rd, the ever promising dynamism of hip hop galsen.